 These can strengthen the pelvic floor muscles, which help control when you urinate.

-These look like condoms with a tube attached to the end, which drains urine into a bag.
+You might hear these called external catheters.
+These look like condoms with a tube attached to the end that drains urine into a bag.
 The sheath fits tightly over the penis and you can strap the bag to your leg – under your clothes – and empty it as needed.